followmyutopia/devextreme-documentation/concepts/05 Widgets/TextArea/10 Handle the Value Change Event.md

-When a user types a text into the **TextArea**, the widget writes this text into the **value** option when the [change](https://developer.mozilla.org/en/docs/Web/Events/change) event is raised.
+When a user types a text into the **TextArea**, the widget writes this text into the **value** option when the <a href="https://developer.mozilla.org/en/docs/Web/Events/change" target="_blank">change</a> event is raised.
 If you need this to happen on another event, set the [valueChangeEvent](/Documentation/ApiReference/UI_Widgets/dxTextArea/Configuration/#valueChangeEvent) option.

 ---
 #####jQuery